duckietown/docs-opmanual_sky/book/opmanual_sky/30-fly/05-networking.md

 ## Drone in Managed Mode

-A second option is to connect both your base station and your drone to the wifi network.
+We encourage everyone to try to run their drone in managed mode.
+In this configuration, you connect both your base station and your drone to the wifi network.
 Your drone will be in AP Managed mode, and obtain an IP address and internet access in the same way as your base station.
 You can then use this wifi network to connect between the base station and the drone.
 The advantage of this approach is that both machines have internet access, wirelessly.
 The disadvantage is that the drone must be configured to access the ambient network, with its SSID and password, and this network must allow direct connections between two clients on the network.
 This network must be available and working in order to fly.
 Furthermore you must find the drone's IP address from your base station, unless you want to plug in a keyboard and monitor into the Pi to find out its IP address.

 ### Managed Mode Configuration